simulogics/airlinesim-docs/content/docs/user-interface/gameplay/operations-tab/index.en.md

 ![Comparing Aircraft](aircraft_evaluation_01.png "Comparing Aircraft")

 This tool allows you to compare different aircraft on a route of your choice in order to evaluate their potential efficiency.
-The resulting list will display the aircraft's number of possible flights per week, available seats, fuel consumption, fixed costs, costs per seat and most importantly - profit / loss at various load factors.
+The resulting list will display their possible flights per week, available seats, fuel consumption, fixed costs, costs per seat and most importantly - the associated profit / loss at various load factors.
 You can adjust evaluation parameters such as the aircraft's age, service class, seats and price at the bottom right of the page.

 ### Maintenance